SayantanMitra87/Customer_App-Behavior-Prediction/README.md

 # Customer_App-Behavior-Prediction
-Behavioral analysis of customers using a financial app.
-Overall goal of the project is to correctly identify the stubborn customers  who  only use the free version of the app so that they can be given an offer that they can not refuse and convert into a paid customer
+Behavioral analysis of customers using a free version of a financial app.
+Goal is to correctly identify the stubborn customers  who  only use the free version, so that they can be given an offer that can't be refused and convert into a paid customer